nnworks/ansible/readme.md

 - Installs PostgreSQL docker container
 - Configures ldap as auth method (targetting the above described ldap container)
 - Adds a postgres user to the ldap ou=users unit, with the specified password.
-- TODO: configures ssl with the internal certificate and keys
+- Configures ssl with the internal certificate and keys
-- the hostname of the docker container is adde to the /etc/hosts table of the host.
+- The hostname of the docker container is added to the /etc/hosts table of the host.

 Get the version of the installed PostgreSQL: